-The program structure and contents are basically met the US standards for Aquaculture programs.
-However, some of the courses (which have been taken over by CTU lecturers from AU) such as AQ207, AQ209, AQ302, AQ303, AQ305 having modified or updated to meet the practical criteria of Vietnamese, especially Mekong Delta conditions [Exh.2.11.Modified Syllabi].
+The program structure and contents are basically not changed compared to the original formulated program.
+However, some of the courses (which have been taken over by CTU lecturers from AU) such as AQ207, AQ209, AQ302, AQ303, AQ305 having modified or updated to meet the practical criteria of Vietnamese, especially Mekong Delta conditions [Exh.3.10.Syllabi of modified courses].

-The program is required to be updated after 2 years based on the practical situations reflected by stakeholders and based on the results of annually review of the program by MOET [Exh.2.10.Minutes of annual meeting with MOET].
+The program is required to be updated after 2 years based on the practical situations reflected by stakeholders and based on the results of annually review of the program by MOET [Exh.3.11.Minutes of the review].